The INFUSION Team

 - upper limb and lower limb concerns

 In her leisure time Amy loves to keep active.
 She enjoys running with her dog Koda, yoga, cooking Mediterranean cuisine and spending time with her husband, family and friends.
+Amy is currently on maternity leave with her first baby and due to return in 2022.

 - Bachelor of Physiotherapy